Zelten

 Please visit my "Cookie Spice Blend" page for the recipe.

-Transfer everything into a large bowl.
+Transfer all dried fruits and soaking ingredients into a large bowl.

 Mix until well combined.